-When considering whether to homeschool or send your child to public school, many parents wonder if homeschooling will cost more than sending their child to public school.
+Cost of Homeschooling Per Year: When considering whether to homeschool or send their child to public school, many parents wonder if homeschooling will cost more than sending their child to public school.

 Unfortunately, there are no hard and direct answers to this question and the answer will vary depending on your family’s needs and situation.